skbt/personal-resume/content/post/overfitting-and-underfitting-using-higher-order-linear-regression/index.md

 ---
 #### Introduction and Objective

-Our goal is explore and explain the concepts of model overfitting and underfitting using Higher Order Linear Regression
+Our goal is explore and explain the concepts of model overfitting and underfitting using Higher Order Linear Regression.
+We are going to use Python modules PyTorch, NumPy and matplotlib to make and plot the results of our model.